Strawberry Rhubarb Crumble Bars

 Summertime comfort food

-Of course, in warm summer months, the last thing any of my family want is a hot dessert.
-But loving crumble as I do, having a summertime alternative is necessary!
-So these Strawberry Rhubarb Crumble Bars are just the best of both worlds!
+I love crumbles in autumn, especially if served with ice cream or custard: the ultimate comfort food!
+Of course, during the warm summer months, the last thing myself or any of my family want is a hot dessert!
+However, being a crumble lover as I am, having a summertime alternative is absolutely and entirely necessary!
+Enter these strawberry rhubarb crumble bars: totally the best of both worlds!

 Rhubarb desserts are incredible too, the tang of rhubarb working so well in an otherwise sweet sphere!
 I love playing with rhubarb flavours in muffins, cupcakes and tarts, but this is the first recipe using rhubarb I’ve shared with you.
 There will be more, that’s a promise!